adarsh046/Magic-Mirror/README.md

 Note that you will need to install the latest full version of Raspbian, **don't use the Lite version**.

+**First of all put a "." before following files:-**

+eslintignore
+eslintrc.json
+gitignore
+snyk
+stylelintrc
+travis.yml

+then,

 Execute the following command on your Raspberry Pi to install MagicMirror²:

 ```bash